Lake Onslow fieldwork under way, consents lodged

 "The impact on this farm would be catastrophic."

-The land lost to water was now used for dry weather summer grazing, he said.
+The land lost to water was now used for dry-weather summer grazing, he said.

 "I'd lose all of that."